superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/Triggering.md

 )
 ```

 In this example, you're sending the event `workout_complete` to the dashboard along with some parameters.
+You can refer to these parameters in the rules you define in your campaign.
 You can then utilize the completion handlers associated with the paywall presentation state.

+> `onSkip` is a completion block that gets called when the paywall's presentation is skipped.
+This accepts an `NSError?` with more details.
+It is recommended to check the error code to handle the onSkip callback.
+If the error code is `4000`, it means the user didn't match any rules.
+If the error code is `4001` it means the user is in a holdout group.
+Any other code means an error occurred.

 ### Explicit Triggers in SwiftUI